miwest929/githook/README.md

 # Githook

-A simple Ruby DSL for specifying your very own Github bot.
+A simple Ruby DSL for describing a Github bot.
 Github webhooks are the events that the bot must react to.

+## Installation
+First, you need to install this gem.
+You need to have Ruby and Rubygems installed.
+  $ gem install githook

 ## Example